South Pars/North Dome Gas-Condensate field

 The South Pars/North Dome field is a natural-gas condensate field located in the Persian Gulf.
 It is by far the world's largest natural gas field, with ownership of the field shared between Iran and Qatar.
-According to the International Energy Agency (IEA), the field holds an estimated 1800 e12cuft of in-situ natural gas and some 50 Goilbbl of natural gas condensates.
-On the list of natural gas fields it has almost as much recoverable reserves as all the other fields combined.
+According to the International Energy Agency (IEA), the field holds an estimated 1800 e12ft3 of in-situ natural gas and some 50 Goilbbl of natural gas condensates.
+Ranked against other natural gas fields, it has almost as much recoverable reserves as all the other fields combined.
 It has significant geostrategic influence.